Turkish involvement in the Syrian civil war

-Turkey has strongly supported Syrian dissidents.
+Turkey has historically strongly supported Syrian dissidents.
 Syrian opposition activists convened in Istanbul in May 2011 to discuss regime change, and Turkey hosted the head of the Free Syrian Army, Colonel Riad al-Asaad.
 Turkey became increasingly hostile to the Assad government's policies and encouraged reconciliation among dissident factions.
 Turkish President Recep Tayyip Erdoğan declared his intent to "cultivate a favorable relationship with whatever government would take the place of Assad."
-In 2017, it facilitated the establishment of the Syrian National Army of the Syrian Interim Government, which it finances.
+Turkey financed the National Coalition of Syrian Revolutionary and Opposition Forces (also known as the Syrian National Coalition) and the Syrian Interim Government (SIG).
+In 2017, it facilitated the establishment of the SIG's armed forces, the Syrian National Army.

 A study by Metropoll in September 2019 found that 68% of Turks disapprove of the current government policies on Syria.
-The poll also found that 47.5% of Turks see the Free Syrian Army as an "enemy".
-Three out of four Turks said that Syrian refugees should return to Syria "even if the war continues".
-According to another research by Metropoll, the amount of support for 2019 Turkish offensive into north-eastern Syria was at 79%, while Operation Olive Branch had 71% support.
+The poll also found that 47.5% of Turks see the Free Syrian Army as an "enemy."
+Three out of four Turks said that Syrian refugees should return to Syria "even if the war continues."
+According to another research by Metropoll, the amount of support for the 2019 Turkish offensive into north-eastern Syria was at 79%, while Operation Olive Branch had 71% support.

+In the months leading up to the 2024 Syrian opposition offensives that led to the fall of the Assad regime in Syria, Turkey sought a reconciliation with Assad to mitigate the threat to Turkey from Kurdish militias and discuss the resettlement of Syrian refugees.
+The Assad regime insisted on the complete withdrawal of Turkish forces from Syria; a demand which was echoed by Russia in November 2024.
+On 27 November 2024, Syrian opposition forces launched an offensive against the Syrian regime, a move which analysts say would have been impossible without a green light from Turkey.

+The Syrian rebels' quick progress against the Syrian regime paved the way for a renewed Turkish offensive against Kurdish forces.
+Beginning on 30 November 2024 with Operation Dawn of Freedom, the offensive aims to expand Turkish-controlled territory, weaken the SDF, prevent Kurdish autonomy in post-Assad Syria, and align with Turkish initiatives to establish a 30-kilometer deep buffer zone in northern Syria.